Asynchronous multi-class traffic management in wide area networks: System Model of TE

 \subsection{Overview of Periodic TE Paradigm}

-As depicted in Fig \ref{fig1}, the periodic TE paradigm, which is utilized by centralized TE schemes, follows a synchronized action loop during each TE period.
+As depicted in Fig. \ref{fig1}, the periodic TE paradigm, which is utilized by centralized TE schemes, follows a synchronized action loop during each TE period.
 Different function elements exhibit fixed behaviors in accordance with this action loop.
-Firstly, service brokers deployed in distributed nodes collect flow information, including traffic type, destination node, and QoS requirements, from traffic sources.
-Once the collected information has been transformed into abstracted demands (e.g., utility functions), service brokers report them to the TE server.
-Subsequently, the TE server performs a fine-grained resource allocation for each flow on its candidate paths.
+Firstly, service brokers deployed in distributed nodes obtain flow demands from traffic sources.
+Once the collected data has been transformed into abstracted demands (e.g., utility functions, traffic type, QoS constraints), service brokers report them to the TE server.
+Subsequently, the TE server performs a fine-grained resource allocation for each flow based on the telemetry data of network states.
 The outcome is then announced to the SDN controller, which translates it into traffic control rules.
 Finally, the SDN controller rules configure the rules into underlying switches.

 The above action loop is executed once in a TE period (e.g., five minutes).
 Flows that arrive after an action loop must wait for the next loop to receive resources, and the waiting time ranges from 0 to 1 TE period.
-The TE period cannot be too short in a WAN for three reasons.
-First, the round trip delay between the function elements ranges from tens to hundreds of milliseconds.
-Second, fine-grained resource allocation is time-consuming because of the large variable scale.
-Third, frequent interaction between network elements is bandwidth-consuming because the abstracted demands and control instructions usually rely on in-band transmission.
-Thus, the TE periods in some existing schemes are set to several minutes.
-As a result, the low-latency requirement of some flows is not satisfied.
-The periodic TE paradigm also suffers a scalability problem.
-The TE server processes numerous flow queries and generates corresponding traffic control rules for them, making the processing capacity of the TE server the bottleneck.

-Based on this paradigm, some semi-centralized TE schemes\cite{10.1145/2534169.2486012,6678113,9110786} have utilized flow aggregation and multi-tier decomposition techniques to reduce computation time and control overhead.
-Specifically, flows with identical source nodes, sink nodes, and traffic classes (e.g., VoIP, multimedia streaming) are aggregated into a flow group.
-The TE server then allocates resources to each flow group, and intra-group per-flow routing is performed by edge nodes.
-Provisioning real-time services is technically possible using these methods.
-A feasible scheme involves the TE server preallocating resources to flow groups based on demand estimation, while edge nodes manage real-time flow routing.
-However, this approach suffers from performance degradation when dealing with traffic fluctuations (see Section VI).
+The TE period cannot be too short in a WAN for the following three reasons.